 Once you find what works, use it everywhere there is sound!

-A simple, original instrumental music track for your brand can do wonders to separate you from the herd.
+An original music track can do wonders to separate your brand from the herd

 The best choice for audio branding is original music- even if it's only a short 6-note melody.
 Just as with your visual branding, it's not advisable to use stock content-